 This rather sensationalist conclusion has had a long, stubborn history.
 As soon as James Brooke’s first exploits in Sarawak began circulating in England during the 1840s did the press seize on the ripe, exotic tales of pirates and savages in far-off tropical climes.
 The excerpt above, taken from a newspaper article in 1859, already shows the long-lasting connection made between Dayaks and headhunting.

 But why the fascination?
-Firstly there was the seductive image of James Brooke as a lone, heroic and civilising force amidst a backward, warlike people; it dovetailed neatly with the Victorian British idea of Britain’s place and mission in the world as the British Empire reached its apogee.
-What could be more proudly British than this intrepid gentleman-adventurer, who at great personal cost had tamed a wild, lawless people, and placed them on the upwards road to happy civilisation?
-James Brooke’s war on slavery and headhunting, taken up by his nephew and heir Charles, was testament to Britain’s positive influence on the world.
+Firstly there was the seductive image of James Brooke as alone, heroic and civilizing force amidst a backward, warlike people; it dovetailed neatly with the Victorian British idea of Britain’s place and mission in the world as the British Empire reached its apogee.
+What could be more proudly British than this intrepid gentleman-adventurer, who at great personal cost had tamed a wild, lawless people, and placed them on the upwards road to happy civilization?
+James Brooke’s war on slavery and headhunting, taken up by his nephew and heir Charles, was a testament to Britain’s positive influence on the world.

 In comparison, when military expeditions were taken against peoples outside the jurisdiction of the Raj, such as other Dayak intruders from Dutch Borneo, the Sarawak authorities turned a blind eye if their men “took heads” (as the euphemism went) from enemy foreigners or captured them as slaves.
 Clearly, the Raj was against headhunting only when it ran counter to their interests.